toddlahman/rPiBenchmarks/README.md

-# WARINGING!
+# WARNING!
 NOT READY FOR PRODUCTION USE

 # Linux Storage Benchmarking Script for Home Assistant Operating System (Customized version of Alpine Linux)